oVirt/ovirt-site/source/feature/aggregate-qos.html.md

 #### Open Issue

-2 options:

-*   Aggregate Profiles:

-1) 'vnic_profiles' to change to 'profiles', and include a type field.
-2) separate table to each profile.
+2 options: 1) Aggregate profiles: 'vnic_profiles' to change to 'profiles', and include a type field.
+2) Separate flow for each profile.

 Currently I'm going on #1 unless justified objections will arise.
 I perfectly aware of all the implications (even 'permission' wise).
 There is no need for separate flows (#2), needs just renaming and adding type to each flow (probably permissions will need some thinking, but IMO nothing serious). will update the wiki once it's resolved.